im-sticky/mtg-card-seer/README.md

-# mtg-card-linker
+# MTG Card Linker

-A component for having MTG card images automatically displayed on hover
+An HTML web component that uses the [Scryfall API](https://scryfall.com/) to display MTG card images automatically on hover.